11101111001/11101111001/README.md

-Welcome to my GitHub, all projects are academic and will not be listed here.
+Welcome to my GitHub, there are many private academic projects, but also some interesting public ones.

-My current portfolio is not complete, though you can see more information on the project in my only public repo...
+My current portfolio contains the academic projects behind auth, so if you'd like to see more email me for credentials!

 Go to github-portfolio.com
 for a proper presentation on my work.
-Also see docs for the website, authentication. (vueportfolio, authAPI respectively)
+Also see docs for the website, authentication.

 <!---
 11101111001/11101111001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.